Two-Bit Manchild: Debut

 Neil Diamond performed "Two-Bit Manchild" on July 2, 1968, on Showcase 68.
 Officially released as a 45 single in July, 1968 with the B-Side "Broad Old Woman (6 a.m.
 Insanity)" as UNI 55075.
-It eventually reached #66 on the charts.
+It eventually reached No.66 on the charts.

 At least two versions of the 45 sleeve were released.
 One featured a picture of Neil Diamond.
 The other featured a swirly, psychedelic graphic.
 It was arranged by Renzetti, Altman, Cerone, Richards and Sandler.

 International release

 In the United Kingdom, "Two-Bit Manchild" was also released with Broad Old Woman (6 a.m.
 Insanity) as the B-Side.
 It was released by MCA records in August 1968, and licensed by MCA INC. USA as UK MCA MU 1033.
 It did not chart in the U.K.

 Subsequent history

 The copyright has been registered twice, first as EP0000284487 on December 12, 1970, and again as RE0000772415 on January 2, 1998.

 The poor chart performance of "Two-Bit Manchild" forebode the poor chart performance of Velvet Gloves and Spit.
 "Two-Bit Manchild" is now considered one of the "obscurities" of Neil Diamond's catalog.

 "Two-Bit Manchild" was covered by Australian pop singer Johnny Farnham on his second studio album Everybody Oughta Sing a Song released on EMI Records in November 1968.
 The song is now covered by the Neil Diamond coverers Nine Inch Neils, and Mike Tyler.